 - Oral responses to any questions related to the scope of the exam.

 The supervisor should ensure that each committee member is satisfied with the answers to questions that he or she submitted for the examination.
 The outcome of the comprehensive exam is one of the following:

 - Conditional Pass.
-Student must satisfy conditions specified by the exam committee within three months, subject to final approval of the committee or a subset of the committee, which must include the supervisor(s).
+Student must satisfy conditions specified by the exam committee within one month, subject to final approval of the committee or a subset of the committee, which must include the supervisor(s).
 Failure to satisfy conditions by this date shall result in a failure of the exam.

 - Fail.
 If this is the first failure, the student can repeat the exam within six months.
 The department will recommend termination of a student’s graduate program if the student fails the repeat exam.

 Conditions typically imposed for a conditional pass can include re-writing one or more questions or clarifying all or part of an oral answer in writing.

 Year 1 (January – April) = Assemble a supervisory committee

 Year 1 (January – June) = Identify areas of concentration and prepare a draft reading list

 Year 1 (no later than May-June) = Present a draft reading list to the supervisory committee for the first progress meeting